aliblackk/colregs-llm-qlora/README.md

 | Fine-tuned Model |  0.9433 |  0.9241 |  0.9433 |
 | Improvement      |  0.0000 |  0.0000 |  0.0000 |

+The results are the same for both models.
+So, based on ROUGE, I did not see any improvement after fine-tuning.

+### Why are the results the same?

+I think the main reason is that `Qwen/Qwen2.5-7B-Instruct` is already a strong instruction-following model.
+The COLREGS dataset mostly contains multiple-choice questions with short answers, for example `Choice D: in distress`.
+The base model can already handle this type of task quite well.

+Another reason is the small evaluation set.
+I used only 20 examples, so the difference between the models may simply be too small to see in this experiment.

+Also, ROUGE only looks at the overlap between the generated answer and the reference answer.
+It does not really measure whether the model understands the COLREGS rule better.

-The fine-tuned model achieved the same ROUGE scores as the base model on the selected evaluation subset.
-Therefore, fine-tuning did not provide a measurable improvement according to ROUGE in this experiment.
+So I would not say that the fine-tuning failed.
+It just did not give a measurable improvement with this particular evaluation setup.

+### Limitations

+The main limitation is the small evaluation set of 20 examples.
+A larger test set would give more reliable results.

+Another limitation is the ROUGE metric itself.
+Since the answers are short, even a small change in the generated text can affect the score.
+A semantic metric such as BERTScore or an LLM-based evaluation could give a different picture.

-Evaluation results are stored in:
+The evaluation results are saved in:

 `results/evaluation_results.json`